 DATCP would administer and enforce the proposed rule.
 Initially, a significant outreach effort will be needed to inform the regulated community of the expanded PA.
-An increase in compliance and enforcement activities by DATCP will also be needed in the PA and in areas where early applications of atrazine occur.
+An increase in compliance and enforcement activities by DATCP will also be needed in the PA.